tamucc-comp-bio/classroom_repo_2024/lectures/lecture08new.md

 ###

 Now we can see if some zip codes have more cases than others.
-We will use the `covid_cases_zip_pop` tibble, group by both "zip" and "population" (if we do not include population, summarise will remove that column).
+We will use the `covid_cases_zip_pop` tibble, group by both "zip" and "population" (if we do not include population, summarize will remove that column).
 I will remove the zip codes that had only 1 or 2 days of data, as we did previously.
 I will also remove any zip codes with a population size of zero.
 Our standardized case metric will be number of cases in 100 individuals and we will create this using the `mutate()` command.

 ```r
 # COLUMNPLOT: Total Cases Per Capita by Zip Code